rickballard/CoCivium/insights/consent-controversies.md

 # Insight: Consent Controversies and Edge Cases

-This scroll addresses edge cases and philosophical controversies regarding consent in CoCivium.
+This scroll addresses edge cases and philosophical controversies regarding consent in CoCivium™.
 These issues probe the limits of what can be said to be “voluntary,” especially under constraint, asymmetry, or deferred understanding.

 ---